AdminVin/W1X-Debloat/README.md

 ## How can I trust you?
-The source code is provided in the GitHub and located here:
+The source code is provided in this repository and located here:

 https://github.com/AdminVin/Debloat/blob/main/W10-11/W1X%20Debloat.ps1